(Religious Society of Friends)

 In addition, our worship group has the following more or less regular activities:

-(b) on the First Saturday of the month, we gather at 6:30PM for a potluck.
+(a) on the First Saturday of the most months, we gather at 6:30PM for a potluck.
+Please call ahead to confirm actual date and time of potluck.

 Peter & Karen Lin 510/530-0479